I-95/395 reversible HOV lanes, located in the middle of the freeway (pic by Mariordo at Wikimedia)Enlarge Photo

 Now, updates to the rules signed into law in October by Governor Jerry Brown will likely change the way owners and shoppers view the coveted carpool-lane stickers and how they seek to retain the coveted privilege.

-In less than a decade, officials in California want to increase the number of zero-emission vehicles on the road by five-fold, to 1.5 million by the end of 2025, according to KQED.
+In less than a decade, officials in California want to increase the number of zero-emission vehicles on the road by five-fold, to 1.5 million by the end of 2025, according to a January report by local station KQED.

 One way to do that: extend the popular HOV-lane access program.
 But there's a catch—or actually a few.

 Owners of qualified vehicles purchased before January 1, 2017 will have their stickers expire on January 1, 2019.
-For cars purchased in 2017 or 2018, owners can apply for HOV stickers valid until January 1, 2022.
+For cars purchased in 2017 or 2018, owners can apply for new red HOV-lane-access stickers that will be valid until January 1, 2022.

 Green HOV-Lane StickerEnlarge Photo

-For owners who purchase their new cars after January 1, 2019, approved stickers will be valid for three years and until January 1 of the fourth year.
+For owners who purchase qualifying new cars after January 1, 2019, the red stickers will be valid for three full years and until January 1 of the fourth year.
 For example, a new car purchased on February 1, 2019 could have a valid HOV sticker until January 1, 2023.

-The rolling expiration dates should limit the number of green cars traveling in HOV lanes and reduce crowding, according to transportation officials.
+The rolling expiration dates should limit the number of low- and zero-emission cars traveling in HOV lanes and reduce crowding, according to transportation officials.

 That may not be enough to address the problem, however: Metropolitan Transportation Commission officials calculated that nearly 1 in 4 HOV-lane drivers violated the rules during the morning rush hour by driving ineligible vehicles, according to KQED.